Note: I added in a new clause 1.

 25(2) No individual shall, without specific warrant, be subject to:

-(i) arrest by forcible removal from private property lacking public access;
+(i) arrest by forcible removal from private property lacking public access;which specific warrants shall only be executed by citizens under oath of law-enforcement Office.

 (ii) search and seizure;